milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 Information from partners, vendors and third parties Processing information when required by law
 Why and how we process your information:
-For processing information when the law requires it: Where we are under an obligation to disclose information such as, for example, if we receive a valid legal request for certain information such as a search warrant, we will access, preserve and/or share your information with regulators, law enforcement or others.
+Where we are under an obligation to disclose information such as, for example, if we receive a valid legal request for certain information such as a search warrant, we will access, preserve and/or share your information with regulators, law enforcement or others.
 The way in which the information will be processed depends on the specific circumstances.
 See the "How do we respond to legal requests, prevent harm and promote safety and integrity?" section of the Meta Privacy Policy for more.
 "Information for Law Enforcement Authorities" provides information on the operational guidelines law enforcement needs to follow.
 Information categories we use (see 'What Information do we collect?' for more detail on each information category).
 The actual information we use depends on your factual circumstances, but could include any of the following:
 The categories of information depend on the specific circumstances of each mandatory request or obligation.
 Only the information necessary to comply with the relevant legal obligation will be shared or otherwise processed.
 For example, for civil matters, this will typically include limited information (such as contact details and login information).
 However, depending on the circumstances it could include the following: